dfelinto/blender-manual/manual/scene_layout/collections/introduction.rst

 Color Tagging
 =============

 Collections can have a color group assigned to them; helping organize and group different collections.
 This color tag is displayed as part of the collection icon in the :doc:`Outliner </editors/outliner/index>` and various other menus.
 The available colors are defined by Blender's interface :doc:`Theme </editors/preferences/themes>`.

-To assign a color to a collection, use the :ref:`Set Color Tag <bpy.ops.outliner.collection_color_tag_set>` operator in the Outliner.
+To assign a color to a collection, use the :ref:`Set Color Tag <bpy.ops.outliner.collection_color_tag_set>` tool in the Outliner.